VHDL/PoC/docs/IPCores/fifo/index.rst

 the current output signals and moves the read-pointer to the next value, if available.

 All FIFOs implement a bidirectional flow control (`put`/`full` and `valid`/`got`).
-Each FIFO also offers a EmptyState (write-side) and FullState (read-side) to indicate the current fill-state.
+Each FIFO also offers a EmptyState (write-side) and FillState (read-side) to indicate the current fill-state.

 The prefixes `cc_` (common clock), `dc_` (dependent clock) and `ic_` (independent